matrix-org/matrix-spec-proposals/proposals/4194-user-redaction.md

 is employed.
 We expect that for now, most implementations will issue one `m.room.redaction` event for each event under the scope of the request.
 Sent by the requesting user.

-The action of redacting the events that are determined to be within the scope of the request should be seen as an atomic operation from the perspective of the client, regardless of whether multiple `m.room.redaction` events are issued by the server.

 #### Rate limiting